 Bhogi chi bhaji is a mix vegetable curry that is made on bhogi which precedes Makar Sankranti.
 In bhogi chi bhaji, seasonal winter vegetables are used.

-Ven Pongal recipe also known as Khara Pongal or Ghee Pongal is a popular South Indian porridge like savory dish that is made with rice, yellow moong lentils and laced with the wonderful flavors of black peppercorns, cumin seeds, asafoetida, curry leaves and ghee.
+Ven Pongal, also known as Khara Pongal or Ghee Pongal, is a popular South Indian savory dish with a soft, porridge-like texture.
+It is made with rice and yellow moong lentils and flavored with black peppercorns, cumin seeds, asafoetida, curry leaves, and ghee.

 This Makar Sankranti recipes collection from the archives was first published on April 2016.